Anthemius (praetorian prefect)

 Anthemius (Greek: Άνθέμιος, 400–414) was a statesman of the Later Roman Empire.
 He is notable as a praetorian prefect of the East in the later reign of Arcadius and the first years of Theodosius II, during which time he led the government of the Eastern Roman Empire on behalf of the child emperor and supervised the construction of the first set of the Theodosian Walls.

 Biography

 Early life

-Anthemius was the grandson of Flavius Philippus, praetorian prefect of the East in 346.
+Anthemius was the grandson of Philippus, praetorian prefect of the East in 346.
 He rose to prominence during the reign of Arcadius, when he was appointed comes sacrarum largitionum ("Count of the Sacred Largesses") around or in 400 and later magister officiorum ("Master of the Offices") in 404.
 He occupied the latter position during the disturbances which followed John Chrysostom's final deposition from the patriarchate (Easter, 404).
 John's enemies demanded troops from him with which to disperse the crowd.
 At first he refused, but then yielded, declaring that they were responsible for the consequences.